World Speech Day

 Speeches have become some of the most influential opportunities for promoting and advancing change in the world, not only in academia but for the general culture.
 While speakers certainly have a monumental impact on the way that society is shaped, those who write the speeches may be considered to be just as powerful and impactful.

-World Speech Day makes way for a new line of inspiration, continuing the movement towards change in the world.
-World Speech Day is all about reaching out on a global scale, where those who have impacted their communities can tell their stories, their goals, and inspire others to do great things.
+World Speech Day was created to make way for sharing new ideas, educating others, and providing inspiration as they spur on the movement towards change in the world.
+World Speech Day is all about reaching out on a global scale, where those who have impacted their communities can tell their stories, share their goals, and inspire others to do great things.

 History of World Speech Day

-Launched by Simon Gibson, World Speech Day is a holiday and a non-profit organization that recognizes the power of speeches.
+Launched by Simon Gibson in June 2014, World Speech Day is a day that is connected with a non-profit organization (of the same name) that recognizes the power of speeches.
 Gibson founded this holiday based off of his previous work as a freelance speechwriter, working for companies such as Ford, IBM, BP, Shell, NatWest, Conoco, Toshiba.

-Each year, over 100 nations participate in this event, including schools, universities, community groups, cafes, and speaker’s clubs.
-World Speech Day is made up of hundreds of individuals who want to live up to their full potential by inspiring others, and on this day, social media becomes one of the most powerful tools out there for getting voices out there to speak about the issues that are important to society.
+Each year, over 100 nations participate in World Speech Day, including schools, universities, community groups, cafes, and speakers’ clubs.
+As an organization, World Speech Day is made up of hundreds of individuals who want to live up to their full potential by inspiring others, particularly through the power of speech.

 How to Celebrate World Speech Day